Ceyvion/ceyvionandre/README.md

 - Responsive design optimized for all devices
 - Advanced image loading and optimization
+- Dynamic project showcase with automatic slideshows
-- Interactive filtering system (Year/Type)
+- Interactive filtering system by model name and year
+- Individual model profile pages with categorized galleries
+- Random project selection on page refresh
 - Smooth transitions and animations
 - Keyboard navigation for galleries
 - Progressive image loading